-- Examine whether already existing committees and management structures could be expanded to handle knowledge security tasks as well. - Consider whether a coordinating committee could facilitate the implementation of knowledge security tasks across the university or research institute. - · Assess whether the required security qualifications are available at the local level, or whether central support functions may be consulted to ensure efficient security work. - Consider when central risk management is reguired, and when decisions are best handled at the local level.
+- Examine whether already existing committees and management structures could be expanded to handle security-related tasks as well. - Consider whether a coordinating committee could facilitate the implementation of security tasks across the organization. - Assess whether the required security qualifications are available at the local level, or whether central support functions may be consulted to ensure efficient security-related work processes. - Consider when central risk management is reguired, and when decisions are best handled at the local level.